 Want to know everything about the Net Promoter Score?

 Then you are in the right place!
-Read everything here about what an NPS entails and how you can use it in practice so that you not only measure, but also improve:
+Here you can read all about what NPS entails and how you can use it in practice so that you can not only make measurements, but also make improvements:

-There is one ultimate question within the NPS, namely that of customer loyalty.
-The central question is:
+There is one ultimate question within the NPS, namely that of customer loyalty:

 Through an NPS survey, the respondent answers on a scale of 0 to 10 and then answers any questions that are linked to this.
 On the basis of their given scores, respondents are divided into three groups: detractors, passives, and promoters.
 For the Net Promoter Score calculation, you take the percentage of promoters (the percentage of respondents who gave a 9 or 10) and you deduct the percentage of detractors from them.
 The result is displayed as an absolute score, not as a percentage, and this score is between -100 and +100.

-Also read the blog: 'Why is the NPS (Net Promoter Score) so important?'
+Also read the blog post: 'Why is the NPS (Net Promoter Score) so important?'

 What is a good NPS score?